 The Accursed Mountains, also known as the Albanian Alps, offer some of the most incredible scenery and nature in Albania.
 The trail starts close to Tropoje and passes from one national park in Valbona to another in Theth and extends for over 30 kilometers.
 It’s a long day trip and takes around 13 hours to complete.

 It’s a challenging hike and I recommend strong walking shoes and poles if you have them.
 There are a couple of cafes to stop at during the hike.
-Call into Cafe Simoni to refuel.
+Stop at Cafe Simoni to refuel.

 For adventurous hikers looking for something truly special, the Accursed Mountain hike is absolutely one of the best things to do in Albania.